zaidachhwa/Taskdoe/README.md

-# 📝 Looply - A Simple Todo App
+# 📝 Taskdoe - A Simple Todo App

-Looply is a full-stack web application built using the **PERN stack** (PostgreSQL, Express, React, Node.js) that allows users to register, log in, and manage their daily tasks effectively.
+Taskdoe is a full-stack web application built using the **PERN stack** (PostgreSQL, Express, React, Node.js) that allows users to register, log in, and manage their daily tasks effectively.

 ## 🚀 Features